canvasxyz/canvas/docs/index.md

 Canvas is an open-source, cryptographically authenticated version of Firebase that lets you write entire applications inside your frontend.

 Use it to build local-first applications without depending on a central server.
-Or, use it to build apps as open protocols, that anyone can interoperate with.
+Or, use it to build open protocols that anyone can interoperate with.

 </div>